 a4 =0.02096 b4 =0.008394

-The three strongest period is then 365.5ms, 508.3ms and 1104.4ms among which the 365.5ms period is the strongest and best observed.
+The three strongest periods are then 365.5ms, 508.3ms and 1104.4ms among which the 365.5ms period is the strongest and best observed.
 The strong oscillation feature shows that while viewing webpages with different visual appeal, people switch back and forth between a more indiscriminate condition and a more discriminate condition with a stable period time at about 365.5ms.
-The longer periods are weaker and exist fewer times as the limitation of the exposure time.
+The longer periods are weaker and exist fewer times for the limitation of the exposure time.
 The causing of the oscillation is worthy discovering and will be discussed in DISCUSSION.

 Best-correlated situation